CoderChirag/DevOps-Learning/readme.md

     unix is easy to learn.unix is a multiuser os.Learn unix .unix is a powerful.
     ```

     1.  **Replacing or substituting string :** Sed command is mostly used to replace the text in a file.
-The below simple sed command replaces the word “unix” with “linux” in the file.
-        `$ sed 's/unix/linux' inputfile.txt #Changes the 1st occurence of 'unix' in every line `
+The below simple sed command replaces the word “unix” with “linux” in the file.<br>`$ sed 's/unix/linux' inputfile.txt #Changes the 1st occurence of 'unix' in every line `<br>**Output:**
-        **Output:**
         ```
         linux is great os. unix is opensource. unix is free os. learn operating system.